 Introduction

 A talkative cat can be charming—until meows become constant or urgent.
-Because cats mostly meow to humans, frequent vocalizing usually has a clear purpose: a need, a habit, a medical issue, or stress.
-Identifying the “why” is the fastest route to a quieter, happier home.
-If you also notice appetite, litter box, or energy changes, compare with our health checklist in Signs of a Healthy Cat.
+Because cats mostly meow to humans, frequent vocalizing usually has a purpose: a need, a habit, a stress trigger, or a medical issue.
+The fastest route to a quieter home is to identify patterns: when the meowing happens, what your cat gets from it, and whether there are health changes (appetite, weight, litter box, vomiting, energy).

 1. They’re Trying to Tell You Something